Grid Connect PV Installer Accreditation

 Study Mode Workplace

 Timetable Five days face-to-face training.
-This course is delivered in two blocks consisting of 2.5 days of theory and 2.5 days of practical training.
+This course includes two-and-a-half days of theory and two-and-a-half days of practical training.

 Course Overview